andresnboza/reloadAppService2/ReadmeAppService2.md

 ## This is the service 2

-- By Andres Navarrete Boza
+- By Andres Jesus Navarrete Boza